zaid-kamil/Conductor/README.md

 ### Router

 The Router is responsible for handling navigation and the backstack.
-Controllers and pushed and popped in order to display and remove them.
+Controllers are pushed and popped in order to display and remove them.

 ### ControllerChangeHandler

-ControllerChangeHandlers are resposible for performing the logic associated with pushing or popping Controllers.
+ControllerChangeHandlers are responsible for performing the logic associated with pushing or popping Controllers.
 The most common implementation of these will be to animate between Controllers.

 ### ControllerTransaction